Learn how to deploy audio conferencing in Microsoft Teams

 Teams gives you two ways to monitor and troubleshoot call quality problems: Call Analytics and Call Quality Dashboard.
 Call Analytics shows detailed information about the devices, networks, and connectivity related to the specific calls and meetings for each user.
-Call Analytics is designed to help admins and helpdesk agents troubleshoot call quality problems with specific calls, whereas the Call Quality Dashboard is designed to help admins and network engineers optimize a network.
+Call Analytics is designed to help admins and help desk agents troubleshoot call quality problems with specific calls.
+The Call Quality Dashboard is designed to help admins and network engineers optimize a network.
 Call Quality Dashboard shifts focus from specific users and instead looks at aggregate information for an entire Teams organization.

 |Who will be responsible for monitoring and troubleshooting call quality issues?